 Evolving, original, engaging content is the backbone of any good website, and creating new blog articles is a brilliant way to add that content.
 But once the content is out there, your job is only half done.
 Making sure that people can find it when they need it is where marketing and SEO tactics come into play!

-This article is brought to you by Rank Fuse Interactive, which serves both businesses and agencies alike as a provider of search engine marketing (SEM) programs, including search engine optimization (SEO), paid search advertising (PPC), social media marketing, content marketing, mobile web marketing, and search-friendly web design.
+This article is brought to you by Rank Fuse Digital Marketing, which serves both businesses and agencies alike as a provider of search engine marketing (SEM) programs, including search engine optimization (SEO), paid search advertising (PPC), social media management, content marketing, and SEO focused web design.